-The Trustees understand that they must consider all factors that have the ability to impact the financial performance of the Scheme's investments over the appropriate time horizon.
+The Trustees understand that they must consider all factors that have the ability to impact the financial performance of the Section's investments over the appropriate time horizon.
 This includes, but is not limited to, environmental, social and governance (ESG) factors.

-The Trustees recognise that ESG factors, such as climate change, can influence the investment performance of the Scheme's portfolio and it is therefore in members' and the Scheme's best interests that these factors are taken into account within the investment process.
+The Trustees recognise that ESG factors, such as climate change, can influence the investment performance of the Section's portfolio and it is therefore in members' and the Section's best interests that these factors are taken into account within the investment process.

-As noted earlier, the Scheme's assets are invested in pooled funds.
+As noted earlier, the Section's assets are invested in pooled funds.
 The Trustees accept the fact that they have very limited ability to influence the ESG policies and practices of the companies in which their managers invest.
-The Trustees will therefore rely on the policies and judgement of their investment managers.
+While the Trustees have reviewed these policies and are comfortable with them, they will therefore rely on the judgement of their investment managers to implement these policies appropriately.